 According to the CDC, regular physical activity is one of the most important things you can do for your health.
-Being physically active can improve your brain health, help manage weight, reduce the risk of disease, strengthen bones and muscles, and improve your ability to do everyday activities.
+Being physically active can improve your brain health, help manage weight, reduce the risk of disease, strengthen bones and muscles, and improve mood and self confidence.

 2. Take A Few Minutes To Meditate

 Some people struggle with meditation and it’s no wonder – we live in a world with constant stimuli and the simple activity of keeping your body and mind still can be challenging.
 The great thing about meditation is that you can start small, and work your way up through practice.

 Taking just a few deep breaths can have big benefits, such as helping you relax during a stressful scenario, or improving your focus and performance at work.
 Meditation helps to clear your mind and focus on the present which can lead to boosts in creativity and productivity.

 Studies have shown that mindfulness meditation can improve your social wellbeing- increasing empathy, laughter, and connection with others.
 It can also help us better understand ourselves and process our emotions first before acting on them.
 This sort of mindfulness is great for emotional wellbeing and promoting happiness within ourselves and our relationships.

 This can give you peace of mind and lower stress levels.
 When you get a chance, take the time to research it, mediation can definitely be a great tool to use in many of life’s situations.